 - Turn on the Q-Reference button for the tracks you want to use as Q-Reference.

-If you want to edit tracks in the Audio File Editor after turning on Q-Reference buttons, make sure to turn them off before editing.
-Transient edits won't carry over to your subsequent timing adjustments if the Q-Reference buttons are enabled.
+If you want to edit tracks in the Audio File Editor after turning on Q-Reference buttons, make sure you turn them off before editing.
+Transient edits won't be carried over to your subsequent timing adjustments if the Q-Reference buttons are enabled.

 Enable Flex Mode

 - To enable Flex Mode on all tracks in the group, click the Flex pop-up menu in the Track Inspector for one of the Q-Reference tracks, then choose one of the Flex Modes.
-For drums, Slicing is usually the best choice, but you can experiment with any other option.
+For drums, Slicing is usually the best choice, but you can experiment with other options.

 - Click the Edit menu in the Tracks area menu bar, then choose Show Flex Pitch/Time.

 Apply Timing Adjustments

 Make your timing adjustments.
 For example, apply quantisation to the tracks or manually insert flex markers and drag audio in the reference tracks to the desired positions.

 When you apply quantisation, you may find that Logic Pro quantises some transients to unexpected positions.
 For example, if you choose a quantise value of 1/8 note, a transient in between grid positions, such as a 1/16 note, is moved to the nearest 1/8 note in places where there is no transient on the 1/8 note grid.
 You can prevent this by setting an appropriate Q-Range value in the Region inspector:

 - Select one of the tracks in the group.